 Kickstart your day with an early Tai Chi Session on the sundeck and you will be rewarded with an unparalleled visual glory of the sun peeking above the watery horizon.
 After breakfast, you will visit an enigmatic limestone grotto and then go back to the ship for a final glimpse of Ha Long Bay as you cruise back to the dock.
 Check out as the ship arrives at the harbor by noon and drive back to Hanoi for your flight to Hue.
 On your arrival, you will be transferred to the hotel.
-Check in and overnight in Hue.
+Check in to your room and stay overnight in Hue.

 Day 7: Hue

 Meals: Breakfast/Accommodation: Hotel in Hue

 Today, you will embark on a full-day exploration of Hue – Vietnam’s former ancient capital.
 Get started with a visit to the Imperial Citadel – home to the Imperial City and Forbidden Purple City – once the Emperor’s and his family private residence.
-The Imperial City was built in the 19th century, based off the design of the Forbidden City in Beijing.
+The Imperial City was built in the 19th century, based on the design of the Forbidden City in Beijing.
 Aside from the Forbidden Purple City and the main buildings of state, the Imperial Enclosure houses many other palaces and temples within its walls.

 Day 8: Hue – Danang – Hoi An

 Meals: Breakfast/Accommodation: Hotel in Hoi An.

 Wake up in the ancient capital and enjoy your breakfast in the hotel.
 Then, embark on a private boat trip cruising the romantic Perfume River with visits to Lady Pagoda (Thien Mu Pagoda) and the grandiose Minh Mang’s tomb – captivating beholders with its regal nature.
 Enjoy lunch at a local restaurant then leave Hue for Hoi An – another UNESCO World Heritage Site.
 You will travel via the Hai Van Pass, stop in Danang for a visit to the Cham Museum and handicraft villages at the foot of the Marble Mountains before arriving in Hoi An.
 Upon arrival in Hoi An, you will check in to your hotel and have some free time to explore the town then stay overnight there.